jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (3) An order under subsection (1) may be made on any conditions the court thinks fit concerning— (a) the execution of any instrument; or
   (b) the doing of any other thing necessary to give effect to the order.
-(4) Part 10 of the Resource Management Act 1991 does not apply to a transfer or other disposition of land giving effect to an order of the court under subsection (1).
+(4) Part 10 of the Natural and Built Environment Act 2023 does not apply to a transfer or other disposition of land giving effect to an order of the court under subsection (1).
 (5) Section 348 of the Local Government Act 1974 does not apply to any easement granted in an order of the court under subsection (1).
 (6) An order under subsection (1) may be registered as an instrument under, as the case requires,— (a) the Land Transfer Act 2017; or